Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-5.md

-# FEW 2.9 GraphQL and React
+# ACS 4390 - GraphQL and React

 Lab day to get the React GraphQL Weather app off the ground.